alexktong/gas-stockwatchlistalert/README.md

-# gsheets-email
+# Objective
-Google Apps Script that interacts with Google Sheets and emails addressee with daily statistics of stock watchlist.
-These are "Top 5 Daily Losers", "Top 5 Daily Risers" and "% From 52-Week Low".
+Emails addressee with daily statistics of stocks on a watchlist.

+Current defined metrics are are "Top 5 Daily Losers", "Top 5 Daily Risers" and "% From 52-Week Low".

 ## Step 1